risk-first/website/introduction/Evaluating-Risk.md

 ![Net Present Risk, 6% Discount Rate](images/numbers/npr1.png)

-On this basis, the biggest discounted risk is **B**, at about £45.
+On this basis, the biggest NPR is **B**, at about £45.
 If we increase the discount factor to 20%, we get a different result:

 ![Net Present Risk, 20% Discount Rate](images/numbers/npr2.png)

 Now, risk **A** is bigger.

 Because this is _Net_ Present Risk, we can also use it to make decisions about whether or not to mitigate risks.
 Let's assume the cost of mitigating any risk _right now_ is £40.

-Under the 6% regime, only Risk **A** is worth mitigating, because you spend £20 today to get rid of £40 of risk (today).
-The NPR is positive at around £20, whereas for **B** and **C** mitigations it's under water.
+Under the 6% regime, only Risk **B** is worth mitigating today, because you spend £40 today to get rid of £45 of risk (today).

-But, under a 3% regime, risk **A** and **B** are _both_ worth mitigating.
+Under the 20% regime, neither are worth mitigating.
+The 20% Discount Rate may reflect that sometimes, future risks just don't materialise.

 ### Discounting the Future To Zero

 I have worked in teams sometimes where the blinkers go down, and the only thing that matters is _now_.
-They may apply a rate of 60% per-day, which means that anything with a horizon over a week is irrelevant.
+Anything with a horizon over a week is irrelevant.
 Regimes of such [hyper-inflation](https://en.wikipedia.org/wiki/Hyperinflation) are a sure sign that something has _really broken down_ within a project.
 Consider in this case a Discount Factor of 60% per day, and the following risks:

-- Risk A: £80 cost, happening _tomorrow_
+- Risk A: £10 cost, happening _tomorrow_
-- Risk B: £500 cost, happening in _5 days_.
+- Risk B: £70 cost, happening in _5 days_.

 Risk B is almost irrelevant under this regime, as this graph shows:

 ![Net Present Risk, 60% Discount Rate](images/numbers/npr3.png)

 Why do things like this happen?
 Often, the people involved are under incredible job-stress:  usually they are threatened with the sack on a daily basis, and therefore feel they have to react.
-Publically-listed companies also often apply short-term focus, because they only care about the _next annual report_, which limits their horizons and ability to consider future risk.
+In a similar way, publicly-listed companies also often apply short-term focus, because they only care about the _next annual report_, which limits their horizons and ability to consider future risk.

 Under these circumstances, we often see _Pooh-Bear Procrastination_: